Great Keppel IslandA low key island getaway with secluded beaches and coral reefs that contribute to its charm.

 This island is ideal for rest and relaxation in beautiful natural surroundings.
 It is rarely crowded so you can easily find a piece of paradise to yourself.
 Snorkelling is popular here and Shelving Beach and Monkey Point are often recommended as the best places to go to.
 The relatively calm waters surrounding the island are perfect for water sports like stand up paddle boarding and kayaking or even fishing and sailing.

 If you are expecting a busy commercial five star resort with all the offerings then this is not the destination for you.
 Great Keppel Island is an island best suited to those who are comfortable camping or staying in basic but clean and comfortable accommodation.
 The focus here is not on the accommodation but rather being outdoors and experiencing one of the best tropical islands and reefs the Great Barrier Reef has to offer.
-If that is not your style then you may prefer to visit the island on a day trip and stay in more luxurious accommodation in Yeppoon.
+If that is not your style then you may prefer to visit the island on a day trip with Freedom Fast Cats and stay in more luxurious accommodation on the mainland in Yeppoon.

 If you do choose to stay on the island then Great Keppel Island Hideaway and the Great Keppel Island Holiday Village have a variety of lodgings.
 You can choose from simple cabin style rooms steps away from the beach through to canvas tents or a beach house.
 Some rooms are self- contained and communal kitchens are provided for those room that are not.
 The Great Keppel Island Hideaway does have a licensed bar and bistro overlooking the Great Barrier Reef should you want to take a break from cooking.